soilwater/crnpy/docs/correction_routines.md

     See [crnpy.crnpy.atm_correction][] documentation for the implementation details.

 ### Biomass correction
-The library provides a function for correcting neutron counts for the effects of above-ground biomass by combining an approach for estimating biomass water equivalent (BWE) from in-situ biomass samples (Wahbi et al., 2018) and the BWE correction factor described in Baatz et al. (2015).
+The library provides a function for correcting neutron counts for the effects of above-ground biomass by combining an approach for estimating biomass water equivalent (BWE) from in-situ biomass samples (Wahbi et al., 2018) and the BWE correction factor (Baatz et al., 2015).

 | Biomass correction |
 |--------------------|